7 Weeks Pregnant: The 7th Week of Pregnancy

 - Do not cook or eat spicy food.

 Talk with your partner about which prenatal appointments she would like you to attend with her.
 Many couples like to attend every appointment together, while others only attend major appointments like sonograms together.
-Go ahead and begin making plans to attend certain or all of the appointments, and do not forget to mark your calendar.
+Begin making plans to attend some or all of the appointments, and do not forget to mark them on your calendar.
+Being supportive and making plans together is extremely important to mom and for baby.